shengfeng-yang/shengfeng-yang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the Advanced Computation and Artificial Intelligence (ACAI) Lab, led by Dr. Shengfeng Yang at Purdue University.
-We develop and apply advanced computational methods and artificial intelligence to drive innovation in several key areas:
+Our research advances innovation in the following AI-related areas: